 7. Shops at Nairobi

 There are many shops for gifts in the Nairobi’s shopping centers and upscale hotels.
-If you like bargaining then you should try the Maasai market.
-It is at various points within the city and it opens on alternate day.
+If you like bargaining, then you should try the Maasai market.
+It is at various points within the city and it opens on alternate days.

 8. Nairobi National Park

 This park was established in 1946.
-It is 7 km away from city center.
-It is home to cheetah, giraffe, hyena, buffaloes, elands and many other animals and birds.
+It is 7 km away from the City center.
+It is home to cheetahs, giraffes, hyenas, buffaloes, elands and many other animals and birds.

 9. Uhuru Gardens

 Uhuru Gardens is the largest Memorial Park in Kenya.
 It is located on Lang’ata Road, Nairobi.
-It holds memories of remarkable events in Kenya including the inaugural ceremony President Jomo Kenyatta; Kenya’s first president which was conducted here on the 12th December 1963 after Kenya’s independence.
-Among the list of things to see at this park include: a 24-metre high monument which depicts Kenyas’ struggle for independence of which on one side is the statue of freedom fighters raising the Kenya flag.
+It holds memories of remarkable events in Kenya including the inaugural ceremony President Jomo Kenyatta; Kenya’s first president which was conducted there on the 12th December 1963 after Kenya’s independence.
+Among the list of things to see at this park is a 24-metre high monument which depicts Kenya’s struggle for independence of which on one side is the statue of freedom fighters raising the Kenya flag.
 You will also see the Fountain monuments.

 Bomas of Kenya was established by the Kenyan Government in 1971 to serve as a miniature view of Kenya.
-It is located 10km from Nairobi city center, and about 1 km past main entrance of the game-filled Nairobi National Park.
-The sole purpose of its existence is to Preserve, Maintain and Promote the Rich Diverse cultural values of various ethnic groups of Kenya letting visitors see much of Kenya’s diverse cultures in their pure forms.
-Part of what is displayed involve various aspects of Kenyan culture including lifestyles, crafts, art, music and dancing and the traditional and acrobatic dances are some of the features that you can see starting from 2.30pm to 4.30pm on a weekday and 3.30pm to 5.15pm during weekends and public holidays.
+It is located 10 km from Nairobi City Center, and about 1 km past the main entrance of the game-filled Nairobi National Park.
+The sole purpose of its existence is to preserve, maintain and promote the rich and diverse cultural values of the various ethnic groups in Kenya, letting visitors see much of Kenya’s diverse cultures in their purest forms.
+Part of what is displayed involve various aspects of Kenyan culture including lifestyles, crafts, art, music and dancing.
+The traditional and acrobatic dances are some of the features that you can see starting from 2.30 pm to 4.30 pm on a weekday and 3.30 pm to 5.15 pm during weekends and public holidays.